Warrior-Gosai/FinTrack/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you’d like to improve WebineX, feel free to fork the repo and submit a pull request.
+If you’d like to improve FinTrack, feel free to fork the repo and submit a pull request.

 ---